SomeCallMeTom/DnD/source/content/index.md

 ## Battle

  - Flanking grants +2 to hit
- - Improvising, using an object
+ - Improvising, using an object, or

  #### Potions
  - Drinking is a Bonus Action.